API Reference#

 static get_existing_projects()[source]#

-Get a list of existing project names found on the local machine.
 This is based on project folders in the “home / .datashuttle” folder that contain valid config.yaml files.

 Return type: